-Award-winning composer, arranger, and performer Erik Aho writes music for film, television, commercials, and video games.
+Award-winning composer, arranger, and performer Erik Aho has written music for film, television, commercials, and video games.

-In the winter of 2016, Aho composed the 65-minute orchestral score for the feature thriller Magnum Opus, directed by Kevin Elliott and slated for release in the fall of 2017.
-Aho also completed the minimalist score for the independent feature Brown's Canyon (2017), directed by award-winning Seattle filmmaker and documentarian John Helde.
-Aho’s credits include orchestration on the ABC hits Quantico and Castle, as well as on Timeless (NBC), The Whispers (ABC), and the FOX juggernauts The Family Guy and American Dad.
+In the summer of 2017 he completed the score for Matt Thompson's noir-adventure feature Debunkers.
+In the previous year, Aho composed the 65-minute orchestral score for the feature thriller Magnum Opus, directed by Kevin Elliott.
+In 2016, Aho also completed the minimalist score for the independent feature Brown's Canyon, directed by award-winning Seattle filmmaker and documentarian John Helde.
+Aho’s other credits include orchestration on Guardians of the Galaxy Vol. 2 on the ABC hits Quantico and Castle, as well as on Timeless (NBC), The Whispers (ABC), and the FOX juggernauts The Family Guy and American Dad.
 Aho has also written music for the reality show hits The Amazing Race (CBS), The Bachelor (ABC), Blood Relatives (Discovery), and The Miracle Workers (ABC).
 Recently he composed music for several short films by emerging directors Kevin Molina-Ortiz (Stardust Echoes) and Matt Thompson (Lucy - VR Experience, Wild West Fan Co.).

 Aho composed music for numerous critically acclaimed and commercially successful video games: